Gryll Grange: The plot

 At Gryll Grange (Mr. Gryll's estate) a wide and pleasant circle has gathered for the Christmas celebrations.
 Aside from the Grylls, Dr. Opimian, and Falconer, are the slightly ludicrous but amiable lord Curryfin, who is a dabbler in all kinds of science and technology, Miss Niphet, and the spinster Miss Illex.
 Lord Curryfin (who has made his name as a lecturer on fish) is in search of matrimony, and initially courts Morgana.
 However, she does not strongly encourage him, and he begins to find himself attracted to Alice Niphet (who accidentally manifests her own interest in him when he endangers his life during the holiday season in various shenanigans, such as experimenting on a new type of sail, and undertaking to tame a stubborn horse).
 Meanwhile, Falconer admits to himself that he has fallen in love with Morgana, but hesitates to propose to her out of unwillingness to break up his congenial household with the seven sisters at the tower.

 Harry Hedgeworth pursues his suit to Dorothy the "Vestal" (as the seven sisters are called throughout the novel) of his choice, and six of his friends each fall in love with another of the girls.
 He presents this fact to Mr. Opimian, who undertakes to forward the loves of Morgana and Falconer so the seven sisters can marry.
 Morgana, seeing Falconer's hesitation, gives him an ultimatum whereby she hints he must either declare his love 28 days thence, or renounce her forever.
 At the same time, seeing Lord Curryfin and Alice Niphet's mutual attraction, she forces the former (on the claim of his having been her suitor) to declare himself to Miss Niphet.
 He accedes, and is accepted.

 The Aristophanic comedy is finally performed; Gryllus is called up by Circe at the behest of the spirit-rappers; the spirit-rappers ask Gryllus his opinion of modern times, but he is dismissive of engine-ships, locomotives and everything they can tell him of; a competitive examination (a practice begun in Peacock's time, which he strongly opposed) is arranged for various characters, who are all declared unfit by the examiners for failing to answer some irrelevant questions.
 It is then revealed that they are Hannibal, Oliver Cromwell, and Richard the Lion-Heart.
-The latter chases the examiners away with his battle-axe.
+The last chases the examiners away with his battle-axe.

-At the close of 4 times 7 days Falconer proposes to Morgana.
+At the close of four times seven days Falconer proposes to Morgana.
 Dr. Opimian having told him of the mutual love of the seven sisters and Harry and his friends, his fears on that score have been removed.
 The novel ends at a ceremony where all nine marriages are celebrated.